Kingxukai/linux/Documentation/kbuild/makefiles.rst

   It is recommended only to try to set CROSS_COMPILE if it is a cross build (host arch is different from target arch).
-And if CROSS_COMPILE is already set then leave it with the old value.
+And if CROSS_COMPILE is already set then leave it with the woke old value.

   Example::